paddy-r/PSD-Analyser/README.md

 2. Log-normal modelling of PSDs, where fitting can be performed to eithe the cumulative distribution function (CDF) or probability density function (PDF) of the PSD data
 3. Application to PSDs of the product difference algorithm (PDA) to PSDs, which computes the discrete distribution of *N* elements with the same statistical moments (mean, etc.)
 4. (With standalone Python app) Visualisation of results in an interactive viewer, allowing output of figures in various formats (currently Python only)
-5. Saving PSD data, with derived log-normal models, into a single spreadsheet for further analysis
+5. Saving PSD data, with fitted log-normal parameters, into a single spreadsheet for further analysis

 **Running the *PSD Analyser* standalone app (Python)**